utilForever/Cubby-v1/README.md

 ## What's the difference between Cubby and Vox?

 All of the Cubby source code is based on [AlwaysGeeky's Vox](https://github.com/AlwaysGeeky/Vox).
-To develop MMORPG (called MineScroll), we'll improvement and differentiate Cubby game client.
+To develop MMORPG, we'll improvement and differentiate Cubby game client.

 * Apply Modern C++ (C++11/14/17) features
 * (To-do) Multi-play support.